Land Rover Group: Development

 The Land Rover part of the group saw the most product development in an (ultimately successful) attempt to turn around a severe decline in Land Rover sales in the early 1980s (a 25% fall between 1980 and 1981 alone).
 A modernised and improved Land Rover model range was launched in stages between 1983 and 1985 (the Land Rover Ninety/One Ten/127 range, with new engines, transmissions, suspension and interiors.
 The Range Rover was gradually pushed up-market into the luxury car sector with a facelift and with more powerful engines, an automatic gearbox, 5 doors and new interior features such as leather seats and air conditioning.
 Throughout the mid-1980s new engines were added to the Land Rover line-up, including more powerful V8 petrol engines and a turbodiesel model.

 The Sherpa van was given an immediate facelift in 1981, creating the 'K2' series, which was only available for a few years before the Freight Rover business was expanded to a two-model range.
 The original narrow-body Sherpa became the Freight Rover 200-series, whilst a new wider-bodied model with a heavier payload was introduced in 1984 called the Freight Rover 300-series.
 The 300-series came in a range of wheelbases and body styles.
 The 300-series also brought with it a new look for the Freight Rover products with square headlights and a new grille which was also applied to the 200 Series (although the smaller model retained its round lights).
 The new model used adapted versions of the new 2.5-litre diesel engine from Land Rover, but the 200-series retained the venerable 1.8-litre B-Series diesel, although from 1985 the V8 petrol engine and gearbox combination from the Land Rover range was available as a high-power option.
-A logical new addition to the Freight Rover range was a 4x4 version of the 200-series van using Land Rover axles and transmission units.
+A logical new addition to the Freight Rover range was a 4x4 version of the 200-series van using a standard sherpa back axle and a custom made front axle using a modified rear axle casing with custom made swivel assemblies. they also using a dana 300 transfer box to split the drive, which meant they could use a standard sherpa gearbox.
 This model was only available as a special order to fleet and military buyers- whilst popular with utility companies and contractors it was never offered for general sale because it risked taking sales from the Land Rover One Ten and 127.